JingyiHoooo/FinalProject_Python/README.md

 plotting to find the relationship between human-health related variables and Human Power: **DataPlotting.ipynb**

-I wrote the separate code for downloading each inserted data file is because it is handier to debug if there is any exception occurs.
+## I wrote the separate code for downloading each inserted data file is because it is handier to debug if there is any exception occurs.

+All the csv file is used to unterstanding the data processing steps and the format.